froydnj/FF-arm64/README.md

    to vendor the necessary winapi changes, until https://github.com/retep998/winapi-rs/pull/677 is merged, and we pull in a new winapi version into gecko.

-5. You will need to apply the patch from https://bugzilla.mozilla.org/show_bug.cgi?id=1486861

-6. You will need to run MKLINK.bat in your mozilla-central checkout.
+5. You will need to run MKLINK.bat in your mozilla-central checkout.
 You may need to adjust the paths in MKLINK.bat if you install MSVC in a non-standard location.

-7. Once you have all of that, you should be able to pull mozilla-central and build it with the mozconfig in this directory, adjusting all patchs to point at the relevant places on your machine.
+6. Once you have all of that, you should be able to pull mozilla-central and build it with the mozconfig in this directory, adjusting all patchs to point at the relevant places on your machine.